 The Best Time of Year to Query a Literary Agent Is…

-Erinn’s is a charmingly-put question but one I think a lot of writers wonder about.
+Erinn’s question about the best time of year to query is one that a lot of writers wonder about.
 There are two times of the year when I’d avoid sending queries if I was on the agent search.
 The first, as Erinn mentions, is the holiday season.
 Publishing mostly slumbers from Thanksgiving to New Year’s, so a lot of agents are using this time to catch up with work, read manuscripts and get all of our affairs for the upcoming year in order.

 Plus, you know, we have to pop in at Mom and Dad’s, shovel some turkey in our gullets and figure out how to keep reading manuscripts over pumpkin pie.
 Queries tend to fall by the wayside during this time.
 As Erinn so astutely guesses, a lot of the queries coming in after 12:01 a.m. on December 1st will also be for NaNo novels.
 As I mentioned in my NaNoWriMo post earlier this month, a lot of NaNo novels are not finished come November 30th.
 They haven’t been revised yet.